Zocchihedron: Patents

 The aesthetic appearance of the Zocchihedron was protected by United States design patent D303,553, which expired on 19 September 2003.
 The original patent did not include mention of any internal braking mechanism.
-There was never a utility patent for the original Zocchihedron, although United States patent 6,926,276 may protect the braking mechanism of the Zocchihedron II.
-That patent will expire on 9 August 2025 and applies only to "spherical dice" containing "multi sized and irregularly shaped particles."
+There was never a utility patent for the original Zocchihedron, although United States patent 6,926,276 may have protected the braking mechanism of the Zocchihedron II.
+That patent expired on 9 August 2025 and applied only to "spherical dice" containing "multi sized and irregularly shaped particles".